ShangShungFoundation/capo/README.md

 *Recipe* - defines tasks and initial parameters for a job and max quantity of parallel jobs

-*Job* - defines job parameters for Recipe execution, status of execution, failback bahaviour.
+*Job* - defines job parameters for Recipe execution, failback bahaviour and stores status of execution.
 Job parameters overwrite Recipe parameters.
 Each job can have various tasks

-*Task* - defines action, its parameters and failback action
+*Task* - defines action, its parameters and failback behaviour in case of error.

 *Worker* - defines worker which can be specialized in some recepies